Dental Front Desk Training On The Job

 Dental Front Desk Training: Telephones

 Telephone training is necessary first.
 Yes, anyone can answer the phone.
 But we want to do it better than anyone else.
 And we want our customer service to exceed our patient’s greatest expectations.
-Keep an open mind and create the desire to be your best.
-It is actually quite fun!
-Make patients smile and maintain a positive office environment.

 Dental Front Desk Training: The Production Schedule

-Dental Hygiene Schedules
+Speaking of Hygiene Schedules

 Open appointment times can be a challenge.
 I think the dental hygiene schedule is more fluid than any other schedule.
 (Well.. maybe ortho is the toughest!).
 My secret weapon is the short-notice call list.
-Maybe you could use a little help with this!
-Create a list of people you can move forward at a moment’s notice.
-And the best way to do this with how you handle your short notice cancellations!
-My way works!

 Dental Front Desk Training: Accounts Receivable